BlackGriever/Nintendont4CFGu/README.md

     * **The Legend of Zelda: Four Swords Adventures**
 	    * D-Pad => Left Stick
 		* Select => D-Pad Down

+To build on Windows, you might need to set the "windows" variable so the build process can find zip.exe:

+    $ windows=1 make

 .dol files (if any) are in the Releases section on GitHub.